Neil MacFarlane (footballer)

-Neil MacFarlane (born 10 October 1977) is a Scottish professional football coach and former player, who is assistant first team coach of club Brentford and head coach of Scotland U19.
+Neil MacFarlane (born 10 October 1977) is a Scottish professional football coach and former player who played as a defensive midfielder.
+He is assistant first team coach of club Brentford and head coach of the Scotland national under-19 team.

-MacFarlane played as a defensive midfielder for a number of clubs at all four levels of the Scottish league system.
+MacFarlane played for a number of clubs at all four levels of the Scottish league system.
 After his retirement as a player in 2011, he became a coach and was appointed to his first managerial role at English non-League club Kidderminster Harriers in 2018.
 One year later, he was appointed head coach of Brentford B. He served in the role until July 2025, when he was promoted into the role of assistant first team coach.

 Playing career

 Early years (1999–2002)

 McFarlane was born in Dunoon.
 A defensive midfielder, he began his senior career with Queen's Park in 1999 and won the Third Division title in his first season with the club.
 He moved to Scottish Premier League club Kilmarnock in July 2000, but failed to make a first team appearance and instead spent much of his single season at Rugby Park away on loan at former club Queen's Park and Clyde.
 MacFarlane transferred to First Division club Airdrieonians in July 2001 and though his 2001–02 season was ended prematurely by a cruciate ligament injury, he was a part of the team which was victorious in the 2001 Scottish Challenge Cup Final.